gustycooper/gustycooper.github.io/mydoc/mydoc_4_loop_patterns.md

      largestVal = inputVal
 ```

-You can create a similar algorithm for smallest by changing the comparison operator.
-A portion of the code from the Compute and Average is changed below to find the largest number input by a user.
+The code for finding the largest is given by the following.

 ```java
 double largest;